 Fast forward to early 2004.
 I'd been married to my husband, Johnny (the other Wall in Wall 2 Wall Photography) for a few months, and we were sitting in the hot tub one nite talking about what we would do if we could do ANYTHING in the world we wanted.
 I told him that I would take pictures.
 Of course, I couldn't make a living doing it, but I would have if I could have.
 He asked me why couldn't I?
 I rattled off a number of reasons; my camera is 1.3 megapixels and has no manual settings, I hadn't shot manual in years, I wasn't good enough, I needed my full-time job income to pay the bills, the list went on and on.

-I left the backyard, and hit the open road, looking for anything and everything I thought might look good in a frame.
+good in a frame.
 This went on for a few more years.
 I created a pretty impressive collection of landscapes and floral macros.
 Everything was fair game. :) We went to farms, to the beach, to my mother-in-law's garden, my mom's place in Raleigh, car shows, festivals, football games, etc., etc., etc. I had collected enough images that I was able to donate about thirty matted prints to a benefit art auction we held for the American Cancer Society.
 Between three photographers we were able to donate over $1300.00! :)

 About 18 months ago I purchased my first DSLR (a Canon - my weapon of choice!), and decided that yes, maybe it's time to do this.
 About that time I also started shooting pictures for work as a staff photographer for the newsletter, and I also grabbed the majority of shots used in our quarterly reports and presentations.
 I got a LOT of free lunches from that gig.